interstar/mtc-racket/README.md

     ./mtc

+On running, you should see something like this :

+    Welcome to Mind Traffic Control
+    File is /home/YOURNAME/Documents/todo.txt
+    No items

+To add an item to the list simply type it and hit return.

-On running, MTC shows you the *current next item* in your todo-queue.
+MTC normally shows you the *current next item* in your todo-queue and nothing more.
+It's up to you what you do with it.

 The main philosophy of mtc is to focus on doing tasks, NOT on managing todo-lists.
 That's why it's a minimal command-line interface with some useful defaults for postponing and delaying items.
 Ideally MTC should be *invisible* 99.99% of the time.

 ### Configuring ###

-The file config.rkt defines the path to a directory where your todo.txt file will live.

-It defaults to the same directory as the program, but you probably want to direct it somewhere else.
+MTC defaults to keeping todos in a file called /home/YOURNAME/Documents/todo.txt but you can change this in a configuration file.

+MTC's configuration is stored in HOME/bin/.mtc/config.rkt and is represented as a simple Racket dictionary.

+The value **todo-dir** is used to represente MTC's working directory.
+Eg. a simple config could look like :

+    ( (todo-dir . "/home/YOURNAME/mytodos/") )

+Save something like this into your config.rkt file, make sure that directory exists, and restart mtc.

 ### Instructions ###